tatoBr/Synvia_backend_test/README.md

 ### Login in the system ###
 _>>GET /users/login_
->Login user and creates its access token
+>Login a user and creates its access token

 The request body needs to be in JSON format and include the following properties:
 - `email` - **String** - Required;